 The financial statements have been prepared on the accrual basis of accounting and conform to accounting principles generally accepted in the United States of America (GAAP).
-In the balance sheet, assets and liabilities are presented in order of liquidity or conversion to cash and their maturity resulting in the use of cash, respectively.
+In the statement of financial position, assets and liabilities are presented in order of liquidity or conversion to cash and their maturity resulting in the use of cash, respectively.